ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day1.rst

 loop will do.

 On the other hand, recursion is more powerful than simple loops, especially when dealing with branching structures like the file folder example.
+Computer scientists call such structures “trees” and they incredibly common in computer programs.

-Tree recursive procedures can not always be easily translated into simple loops, at least not without using some extra data structures to keep track where you are in the tree.
+Recursive procedures that operate on trees often cannot be easily translated into simple loops, at least not without using some extra data structures to keep track where you are in the tree.
+Thus one way to think about recursion is as “loops for trees”.
+If you need to loop over a simple linear structure like a ``String`` or an array, by all mean use a ``for`` loop.
+And if you want to navigate a 2D array a pair of nested ``for`` loops is the way to go.
+But if you need to traverse a tree structure, recursion should be your go to.

 Factorial Method
 =================